 Molding micro and nano structures by embossing or imprinting them respectively, enables a precise formation of optical and fluidic structures using a master tool.
 The basic distinction is made between hot and cold embossing processes.
 Here, the process temperature when hot embossing glass, unsintered ceramics and thermoplastics is above the glass transition temperature of the respective material.
-The research work of the department does not only include the development for devices of the BiCMOS-technology. of embossing processes, but also the design and production of silicon master tools, optional equipped with anti-sticking layers, as well as tools with patterned photo resist or soft tools and electroplated molded nickel tools (UV-LIGA).
+The research work of the department does not only include the development of embossing processes, but also the design and production of silicon master tools, optional equipped with anti-sticking layers, as well as tools with patterned photo resist or soft tools and electroplated molded nickel tools (UV-LIGA).